- Requirements for a Diploma of College Studies (DCS)

 The weighting of the various elements and the evaluation methods are specified in the Course Syllabus prepared by the professor and distributed to all students at the beginning of the semester.

-At the university level, the professor may refuse any student who has not completed or submitted the work required for a course the authorization to pass the course synthesis test or the Supplementary Evaluation of this course.
+At the university level, the professor may refuse any student who has not completed or submitted the work required for a course the authorization to pass the course synthesis test or the supplemental evaluation of this course.

-In exceptional cases, the Academic Dean may authorize the award of an incomplete grade, followed by the "IN" code, provided that the student submits an application to that effect and the professor agrees to receive the work at a later date.
+In exceptional cases, the Academic Dean may authorize the award of a temporary incomplete grade, followed by the "INT" code, provided that the student submits an application to that effect and the professor agrees to receive the work at a later date.
 (Prior to granting this permission, the Academic Dean may require a written request or medical certificate or other document attesting to the existence of exceptional circumstances justifying the waiver.)
-Where the Academic Dean agrees to grant an incomplete, the student will be notified in writing of the deadline by which he will have to submit the work late.
+Where the Academic Dean agrees to grant a temporary incomplete, the student will be notified in writing of the deadline by which he will have to submit the work late.

 If a revised grade has not been submitted by the end of the next semester, "IN" is automatically deleted from the transcript and the provisional grade becomes the final grade.
 The maximum period of a semester may be extended if it is clear that the course requirements cannot be met due to exceptional circumstances and not simply, for example, because of the workload.
-If it is unlikely that a student will be able to complete the course due to CAF operational requirements, he is invited to submit a request for abandonment without penalty.
+If it is unlikely that a student will be able to complete the course due to CAF operational requirements, he is invited to submit a request to withdraw due to military service commitment.

 The department head analyzes and approves lesson plans written by professors for all courses offered.
 Course Syllabus are presented to students the first week of class.
 Any substantial changes made to any of the elements of the course plan during the semester must be explained to students and authorized by the department head.